Resources

 Protecting Your Trademark in Brazil

-Trade Dress Protection In Canada
+Trade Dress Protection in Canada

-Official Marks in Canada and Beating Official Mark Citations
+Official Marks in Canada

 Certification Marks in Canada